droidsolutions/semantic-release-update-file/README.md

 #### type

 One of the supported file types.
-Currently these are `k8s` for yaml files, `flutter` for Dart `pubspec.yaml` files and `xml` for XML files like Dotnet project files.
+Currently these are `k8s` for yaml files, `flutter` for Dart `pubspec.yaml` files, `xml` for XML files like Dotnet project files and `containerfile` for Dockerfiles.

 #### branches